 "What is with you two and the shoulder tapping, huh?"

-"You're the girl from the book store, right?" he asked, ignoring her question.
+"You're the girl from the bookstore, right?" he asked, ignoring her question.

 Jamie nodded, at a loss for words, something very rare for her.